• Skip to primary navigation

 The dressing will thicken up after refrigeration, so add a little more filtered water before serving if it’s too thick.

-When you’re ready to create your bowl, add a drizzle of avocado oil to a large saucepan over medium heat.
+When you’re ready to create your salad, add a drizzle of avocado oil to a large saucepan over medium heat.

 Once warm, add in the shredded kale, cooked quinoa, chickpeas, garlic powder, and Himalayan sea salt.